drBenway/pixi-vn-wiki/start/canvas-components.md

 ## Custom Components

 You can create custom components by extending the base components.
-It is necessary use the decorator `@canvasElementDecorator`.
+It is necessary use the decorator `@canvasComponentDecorator`.

-`@canvasElementDecorator` is a decorator that save the canvas component in memory.
+`@canvasComponentDecorator` is a decorator that save the canvas component in memory.
 It have a optional parameter that is the id of the canvas component (must be unique).
 If you don't pass the id, the canvas component will be saved with the class name. ( [How enable the decorators in TypeScript?](/start/getting-started#how-enable-the-decorators-in-typescript) )

 And is necessary to override the `memory` property to store the custom component properties.
 In `get memory()` is very important to return the `className` property, this property must equal to the decorator parameter or the class name if the decorator parameter is not passed.